-Invoicing will complete a sale and ensure all the necessary actions are taken to update the customer and accounting are taken.
+Invoicing will complete a sale and ensure all the necessary actions are taken to update the customer and accounting.

-Invoicing should be performed even if the invoice document does not need to be sent to the customer.
+Note: Invoicing should be performed even if the invoice document does not need to be sent to the customer in order to complete the sale!

-Invoicing can be reversed by un-invoicing which allows corrections to be made to the order before re-invoicing.
+Invoicing can be reversed by un-invoicing (if the setting is enabled) which allows corrections to be made to the order before re-invoicing.

 Invoicing a sale will: